raisch/sandbox/CODING.md

 ### Quoting

-Always use single-quotes *unless you need to escape a single quote inside the string* but even then, prefer `'quoted \'thing\'` here' over double-quotes.
+Always use single-quotes *unless you need to escape a single quote inside the string* but even then, prefer `'quoted \'thing\' here'` over using double-quotes.

 #### Rationale

-We should have consistent quoting for readability and understandability.
+Consistent quoting improves both readability and understandability.

+**NOTE**: A lot of developers I know prefer code that can be read "with a glance" rather than something they have to convert in their heads to a more understandable form.
+This is especially critical when bug-hunting under time pressure.

 ### Strict Mode